begoon/begoon.github.com/_engine/_posts/english/2011-05-09-symbolic-links-to-files-and-directories-in-windows.markdown

 ---
 To my shame, I thought that Windows still lives in the previous century without links in the file system.
 I knew about junctions, links to directories, which can be created, for instance, in FAR via Alt-F6.

-But today, thumbing through "[Windows Internals][]", I came across a paragraph about it.
+But today, thumbing through "Windows Internals", I came across a paragraph about it.

 So, there is a little log from the console (Windows 7).